lee-joanne/cork-paints/README.md

 * ### User Stories
   - First Time Visitor Goals

     1. As a First Time Visitor.
 I want to be able to easily understand what Cork Paints has to offer and how they are different from other expensive painting workshops in the city.
+On the landing page, I can see that Cork Paints offers low cost and affordable painting workshops for all different skill levels.

     2. As a First Time Visitor, I can see exactly where Cork Paints is located in the city to know where to travel to for these in-class workshop sessions.
+On the landing page, I can easily see the workshops take place in Cork City and I can scroll down to see the map view of where the workshop is.

     3. As a First Time Visitor, I want to read the review section where other learners have tried Cork Paints to be assured this service is reputable, reliable, and sufficient.
+On the landing page, I can scroll down and easily find and read the testimonies and reviews by other learners.

   - Returning Visitor Goals

     1. As a Returning Visitor, I want to read what different courses Cork Paints has to offer, including the prices, age range, dates, and skill level.
+When I go onto the courses page, each course is carefully laid out in individual cards with all of the information present and written clearly.

     2. As a Returning Visitor, I want to know the operating hours of Cork Paints and how I can get in touch with any query I may have.
+On the landing page, I can easily find this information when I scroll down and see the giant card with the operating hours and contact information.

     3. As a Returning Visitor, I know exactly how to register for my next course as the registration page is very comprehensive and easy to use, thanks to the two dropdown menus to select my course and skill level.

   - Frequent User Goals

     1. As a Frequent User, I want to be able to find and check out their social media links to be updated with any new events or updates.
+I can easily find this in the footer of all of the pages.

     2. As a Frequent User, I want to see other courses I can try out that is either a skill level higher than the one I have tried previously or to try out a new type of course.
-I can easily jump to which skill level I want to see by clicking on the links at the top on my mobile device so I can save time scrolling.
+On the courses page, I can easily jump to which skill level I want to see by clicking on the links at the top on my mobile device so I can save time scrolling.

 * ### Design